aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 ## Introduction

 This repository provides an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that deploys a sample application demonstrating the implementation of Relationship-based Access Control (ReBAC) using [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) and [Amazon Neptune](https://aws.amazon.com/neptune/), a managed, serverless graph database on AWS.
-For details about ReBAC, you may refer to the blog post ["How to Implement Relationship-based Access Control with Amazon Verified Permissions and Amazon Neptune"].
+For details about ReBAC, you may refer to the blog post ["How to Implement Relationship-based Access Control with Amazon Verified Permissions and Amazon Neptune"](https://aws.amazon.com/blogs/security/how-to-implement-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/).

 ## Table of Content